Trolleybuses in Pescara

-The Pescara trolleybus system (Filovia di Pescara) forms part of the public transport network of the city of Pescara and the province of Pescara, in the region of Abruzzo.
+The Pescara trolleybus system (Filovia di Pescara) forms part of the public transport network of the city of Pescara and the province of Pescara, in the region of Abruzzo in Italy.
 The current trolleybus route connects Pescara with the suburb of Montesilvano and is a bus rapid transit route that runs for most of its length in a busway constructed in a former railway right-of-way.
 Trolleybuses originally served the city on a short route that lasted only from 1903 to 1904, and was the first trolleybus line in Italy.
 The route connected Pescara with Castellamare, a part of the city that was a separate municipality at that time.

 Planning for a new trolleybus system began in the early 1990s, when a busway route served by trolleybuses rose to the top of a list of ideas discussed for new use of a railway right-of-way closed in 1988, to encourage use of public transport.
 Plans settled on an 8 km route connecting Pescara with Montesilvano, running mostly along the former railway alignment.
 In 1998, the right-of-way was paved and made temporarily into a bike path and footpath, officially named Via Castellamare Adriatico but more commonly known as "Strada Parco" (Park Road).
 Funding was secured by 2003, but the project was repeatedly delayed by an activist group that had formed to oppose conversion of the Strada Parco path into a public transport corridor.
 A construction contract was signed in 2007 and work began in 2009.
 The first of six trolleybuses ordered from a Dutch manufacturer, Advanced Public Transport Systems (APTS), was delivered in 2011, but APTS became insolvent in late 2014, before any more vehicles were delivered, causing more delays.
 By 2017, the line's infrastructure had largely been completed, and a trolleybus from the nearby Chieti trolleybus system was borrowed to carry out tests.
 A replacement vehicle order was finalised in early 2021, and the six vehicles were delivered in 2022.

 In early 2025, the six Van Hool trolleybuses had yet to be given their required certification testing by the national regulatory agency ANSFISA, so it was decided to introduce service temporarily using battery buses, on what was now designated route V1, "La Verde" (the green one).
 This initial service began on 28 April 2025, but lasted only one month, because the group opposing the conversion of the former railway right-of-way to public transport use was continuing to fight the project, and secured a temporary court order halting the battery-bus service, with effect from 28 May 2025.
 That restriction was eventually lifted, and the final round of test runs with trolleybuses began in August 2025.
 The new system opened as a trolleybus service on 11 September 2025.